Shame Has Changed Sides: Gisèle Pelicot’s Bravery Will Impact All Our Lives

 Gisèle, a 72-year-old grandmother from France, waived her right to anonymity in order for the trial to be held in public.
 The decision was fully supported by her three adult children.

-“It is with profound emotion that I am here, the trial was a very difficult ordeal,” Gisèle said, reading from a statement outside the court in Avignon in the south of France.
+“It is with profound emotion that I am here, the trial was a very difficult ordeal,” Gisèle said, reading from a statement outside the court in Avignon.
 She spoke of her children and grandchildren: “Because they are the future, it is also for them that I took on this battle.”

 It is a sentence we will repeat forevermore.
 When we reply to a 'joking' man in a bar.
 Shame must change sides.
 When we are asked what we were wearing when the assault happened.
 Shame must change sides.
 When someone asks why she was walking home alone at night.
 In the prosecutors' summing-up speeches, in the content creators' captions, typed in online comments and held high on protest banners.
 We will speak together.
 Shame must change sides.